Hello Year 11 and Year 10 early entry mathematicians,

 - There are different deadlines for applications and reviews of marking.

 Once you’ve received the outcome of the review, if you’re still not happy with your results, please speak to your school so they can talk you through the options available to you, which may include the appeals process.
-Alternatively, for GCSE English Language and GCSE Maths, you could decide to do a resit in the November 2022 exam series.

 Remember, this is an important document that you will need to keep in a safe place.
 You’ll need it to confirm your results with future employers and/or further education.
 If you lose your certificate we offer a replacement service, but you will be charged for this service.